Teach with Local Examples and Data: Connecting Nearby Examples to Global Challenges

 - Teaching Geoscience in the Field offers tips and advice for teaching in the field.
 While aimed at geoscience, the information provided is applicable to a range of disciplines.

-Concepts that can be taught using the local environment and community
+Concepts that can be taught using local examples

-energy, water, and food are great places to start teaching about sustainability issues since students can identify with these topics.
+energy, water, food, and hazards are great places to start teaching about sustainability issues since students can identify with these topics.
 InTeGrate workshop participants identified specific concepts and skills that can be taught at the local level:

 Specific concepts that can be taught on a local scale